Left of Center (Turkey): After the coup

-According to 1982 Constitution of Turkey Bülent Ecevit could not participate in politics.
-So his wife Rahşan Ecevit founded Democratic Left Party (DSP) on 14 November 1985, i.e., only twelve days after the other two parties merged.
+According to 1982 Constitution of Turkey, Bülent Ecevit could not participate in politics.
+As such, his wife Rahşan Ecevit founded Democratic Left Party (DSP) on 14 November 1985, i.e., only twelve days after the other two parties merged.
 None of these parties used left-of-center slogan.
-But the name of Rahşan Ecevit's party used the phrase "democratic left" which evoked "left of center".
+However, the name of Rahşan Ecevit's party used the phrase "democratic left", which evoked "left of center".